Jekwwer/markdown-workspace/SECURITY.md

 If your project is using an unsupported version, I recommend upgrading to the latest version to benefit from security updates and fixes.

-For non-software repositories (e.g., documentation or templates), version-specific risks are not applicable.
-However, any discovered vulnerabilities should still be reported promptly.

 ## Reporting a Vulnerability

 If you discover a security vulnerability in this repository: